openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

 You cannot make purchases that are more than one level higher than your Wealth Score.

-**The Rule of Common Sense**.
-Your Wealth Score determines which purchases are possible given the proper circumstances.
-Obviously, if you are in the middle of a desert, you can’t buy a keg of water even if you have the wealth of an emperor.
-Likewise, even though you have enough money to raise an army, the GM may rule that you still require the appropriate amount of time, effort, and charisma to convince the soldiers to follow you.

-> #### Examples of Acquiring Goods and Services
->
-> Thanks to a recently successful salvage run, Shara's wealth just increased to 4.
-She's had her eyes set on a new cargo ship for a while now, which the GM has set at wealth level 5.
-Shara chooses to spend her savings to get the ship.
-Because it is one level higher than her current wealth score, her wealth is permanently reduced by 1, leaving her with a wealth score of 3.
->
-> * * * * *
->
-> Slade, master of the local thieves' guild, has a wealth score of 5.
-He wants to outfit all of his men with new weapons, which the GM has decided requires wealth level 5.
-Slade can complete the purchase, but it is so taxing on his resources that for the next two weeks he can only acquire goods that are below his wealth score.
->
-> * * * * *
->
-> Crazy Mac has panhandled his way up to a wealth score of 1.
-From now on, he can afford 3 square meals and a warm bed every night, because they are priced at wealth level 0.

 <div class="table-no-body"></div>
 | Wealth Overview |
 | - |